-If the patient has an unrealistic view about their diagnosis or treatment it is worth spending some time to identify why the patient has this view and, where possible, address and correct it.
+If the patient has an unrealistic view about their diagnosis or treatment spend some time to identify why the patient has this view and, where possible, address and correct it.

-It might be helpful to explain that you cannot meet a request in terms of practice policy, such as “Unfortunately I can’t prescribe opioids for you in this instance” or “we don’t allow live filming of procedures” it is against practice policy.
+It might be helpful to explain that you cannot meet a request due to practice policy.
+For example, you might say “Unfortunately I can’t prescribe opioids for you in this instance” or “we don’t allow live filming of procedures, it is against practice policy”.

 Explain that your decision is in their best interests such as, “There’s not enough time to deal with each of those issues properly.
 It would be better for you if we give each issue full attention.
 How about we deal with the most important one today and the others at your next appointment, which we can book as an extended consultation?”

-Explain the clinical reasons why further tests or referrals are necessary before a definitive diagnosis can be reached such as “I will need to get some blood test results to help to work out what’s causing this”.
+Explain the clinical reasons if further tests or referrals are necessary before a definitive diagnosis can be reached such as, “I will need to get some blood test results to help to work out what’s causing this”.

-If after a full discussion it is clear the patient has an expectation you cannot or choose not to meet, you have a few options:
+If after a full discussion it is clear that the patient has an expectation that cannot be met, you have a few options:

 - Try to further educate the patient by giving them information to read and ask them to come back for a second appointment.

-- Depending on the situation, it may be appropriate to recommend the patient seeks a second opinion.
+- Depending on the situation, it may be appropriate to recommend the patient seek a second opinion.

-- You can decline to treat the patient.
-However, you should discuss the reasons why with the patient in person and then follow the discussion with a formal letter.
+If neither of these options work, as a last resort, you can decline to treat the patient.
+However, this needs to be done carefully.
+You should endeavour to discuss the reasons why with the patient in person and then follow the discussion with a formal letter.